willn/go_meals_scheduling/SETUP.md

 Download sheet again, this time in *CSV* form.

 ```
-mv ~/Downloads/meals\ winter\ 2022\ -\ results.csv utils/final_schedule.csv
+mv ~/Downloads/<file name>.csv utils/final_schedule.csv
 cd go_meals_scheduling_dev/utils/
 php translate_to_gather_imports.php > imports.csv
 ```
 If the above translation has 1 or more missing ID names, it will output a list of names.

 Look up their ID in Gather, then:

 1. for this season, update database table `auth_users` to include their IDs
 2. for the future, copy and paste these entries to `sql/add_gather_ids.sql`